rlannon/SINx86/docs/Includes.md

     ...

     // simple_math.sin
-    include "simple_math.sinh"  // includes the declarations for global symbols
+    include "simple_math.sinh";  // includes the declarations for global symbols

     // the compiler will ensure this signature matches the one in the declaration def int multiply(alloc int a, alloc int b) {